-Germany’s Merkel faces balancing act in Beijing
+Germany’s Merkel says Hong Kong’s rights should be protected

 On the question of what Merkel might say about Hong Kong, a senior German official said the talks with Xi and Li will be conducted “comprehensively in terms of thematic breadth, and open and friendly in terms of tone — with a readiness to express criticism where we think things are worthy of criticism.”

 The official briefed reporters on condition of anonymity in line with department rules.
-Merkel’s spokesman, Steffen Seibert, noted that she has previously called for dialogue and a peaceful solution on the basis of Hong Kong laws.

-China has bristled at what it calls foreign interference from countries such as the U.S. and the U.K. on political tumult in Hong Kong, a semiautonomous Chinese city where activists have staged three months of mass protests calling for democratic reforms and an independent inquiry into police conduct.
+China has bristled at what it calls foreign interference from countries such as the U.S. and the U.K. in political tumult in Hong Kong, where activists have staged three months of mass protests calling for democratic reforms and an independent inquiry into police conduct.

+Li said Friday that China supports the Hong Kong government in tackling violence and disorder in the territory.

+“We must have faith that the Chinese people have the capacity and wisdom to properly manage our own affairs,” Li said.

-On Friday, Merkel will also visit German engineering company ZF Fredrichshafen in Beijing.
-She travels Saturday to Wuhan, the capital of central Hubei province, where she will inaugurate the plant expansion at German auto supplier Webasto and speak at Wuhan University.
+Merkel travels Saturday to Wuhan, the capital of central Hubei province, where she will inaugurate the plant expansion at German auto supplier Webasto and speak at Wuhan University.

 Moulson reported from Berlin.
-AP Business Writer Joe McDonald contributed to this report.
+Associated Press journalists Frank Jordans in Berlin and Joe McDonald in Beijing contributed to this report.